Sergii-Kostanets/codeinstitute-united/README.md

 The 'United' site is split up in two parts: **Blog** for **posts** and **Connect** for **game connects**.

-The functionality is alo different **when the user is logged out** and **when the user is logged in**.
+The functionality is alo different **when the user is signed out** and **when the user is signed in**.
 Depending on login status different pages is available for the user.
-When the user is logged out the pages: *Sign In*, *Blog*, and *Connect* are avaliable.
-When the user is logged in: dropdown menu with username (*My account*, *My games* or/and *My posts*, *Sign Out*), *Add game* or *Add post*, *Blog*, and *Connect* are available.
-If you are logged in as an administrator or staff member an *admin area* is available: *Publish connects* or *Publish comments* with *Publish posts*.
+When the user is signed out the pages: *Sign In*, *Blog*, and *Connect* are avaliable.
+When the user is signed in: dropdown menu with username (*My account*, *My games* or/and *My posts*, *Sign Out*), *Add game* or *Add post*, *Blog*, and *Connect* are available.
+If you are signed in as an administrator or staff member an *admin area* is available: *Publish connects* or *Publish comments* with *Publish posts*.
 The site has an minimalistic, clean and intuitive design that makes the site easy to navigate for the user.

 Read more about the different choices in the [Features](<#features>) section.